 Tempurity Servers are sensitive to downtime.
 Scheduled maintenance that is required for other applications will temporarily suspend data collection and alarm notification.
-In general a Tempurity Server should not share a computer with an application that requires down-time, generates very high network traffic, could generate an excessive CPU load, or automatically updates.
-The Tempurity Server software will conflict with any web server software such as Internet Information Services and Apache.
+In general a Tempurity Server should not share a computer with an application that requires any down-time, generates very high network traffic, could generate an excessive CPU load, or automatically updates.
+The Tempurity Server software will conflict with any web server or web hosting software such as Internet Information Services and Apache.
+(Any software that uses TCP port 80)